bhargav-rathod/roadmap-io/README.md

 - 🎯 Generate detailed career/interview roadmaps by selecting a role and company
 - ✨ GPT-powered insights based on real-world patterns
-- 📦 Download and save roadmaps (first one free; rest behind a paywall)
+- 📦 Create roadmaps specific to company, designation, country, years of experience or even with specific Job Descriptions
+- ✨ Focused on reading (Dark Mode, Font Change and Full Page Features)
-- 💳 Payment integration (INR 100 / $1.5 per roadmap)
+- 💳 Payment integration
-- 🔐 Secure Login/Signup with Google & reCAPTCHA v3
+- 🔐 Secure Login/Signup with Change Password
+- 🔐 Login with Google
+- 🔐 Email Verification
-- 🖼️ Beautiful public homepage with:
+- 🖼️ Beautiful public homepage with Sample roadmaps, Feature highlights, Testimonials, About, Support and Required links
-  - Sample roadmaps
-  - Feature highlights
-  - Testimonials
-  - About & Support links

 ---